justinethier/cyclone/docs/C-Calling-Conventions.md

 ## New Calling Convention

-(TODO: still building this whole section)

 We want a signature similar to this:

     static void __lambda(void *data, object closure, object k, int argc, object *args) ;

+That way we can pack all the extra arguments into `args` and call all functions using a single standard interface.

-TODO:  better to pack args using a C array or a vector?
+An open question is whether to pack args using a C array or a vector.

-advantages to vector:
+Advantages to vector:
 * can allocate vectors on the heap for extremely large numbers of arguments
 * vector specifies the number of arguments provided (is this any better than `argc` though?)

-disadvantages:
+Disadvantages:
 - larger memory footprint
 - more data to pack (object header, etc)
 - more overhead to unpack?

+Based on this overview I am planning to use C arrays rather than Cyclone vectors to pass arguments.

 TODO: how to call these functions, need to pack args prior to call
 TODO: how to unpack args for a call.
 I think it would be simple, need to change compiler to point to members of `args` instead of directly to arguments

-* varargs functions still expect to receive extra arguments as part of a list. we may need to unpack the vector only to repackage all the args as a list
+Varargs functions still expect to receive extra arguments as part of a list. we may need to unpack the vector only to repackage all the args as a list.
+This means we probably will still need the load_varargs macro

-TODO: fixed and variadic examples (same?)
+TODO: example of packing/unpacking for fixed args, EG: (lambda (a b c))
+TODO: example of packing for (lambda X) and (lambda (a b . c) variadic forms

+## Performance

-Finally, a key consideration here is runtime performance.
+A key consideration is the impact to runtime performance.
 We do not want this solution to significantly slow down our programs.
 I expect there may be some performance hit though.

-Again, this is an important consideration and we will need to run benchmarks to measure the impact.
-Adjustments will likely need to be made as part of this process.
+We will need to run benchmarks to measure the impact and make adjustments as needed.
+This will be part of the process to ensure the solution is as performant as possible.

+Items for consideration:

+* use the same array to pass args or `alloca` a new one each time?
+Maybe we have an array as part of `gc_thread_data` but `alloca` if there are more than N args?
+Concern here is whether using `alloca` for each function will have a performance impact; I suspect it would.

+## Runtime Safety Checks

+TODO: do we attempt to check number of arguments?
+Throw an exception if not enough (or too many) args??
+This is more overhead but safer

+## Changes to the Runtime

+I believe non-CPS primitives do not use our function signature so they don't have to change for this either.
+Any CPS functions using the signature will need to be converted

+Can eliminate dispatch.c

+Impacts to apply, primitives, others?

+## Changes to the Compiler

+`(scheme cyclone cgen)` will need to emit code for the new signature.

+TODO: any complications in referencing vars from `args` rather than directly as C function arguments?

+## Changes to the FFI

+`define-c` needs to use the new signature.

+`(cyclone foreign)` will need to be modified to generate `define-c` forms that are compatible with the new signatures.